M-BECKER2/Code-Obfuscation-Challenge/README.md

+## Obfuscation Challenge Writeup
 These challenges were created as a capstone project for my Malware Analysis and Response class.
 Below is the subbmitted writeup (which needs to be better edited at a later date).

+Please note that in Challenge 2, you start with the two images Ch2-cat1.jpg and ch2-cat2.jpg.
+The challenge two code challenge_2.py is posted in case one is unable to extract the code from the image.
+Edit note: add picture by drag and dropping

-Challenge 1:
+## Challenge 1:
-This is challenge 1 of 4 challenges.
-All challenges are in Capstone.7.
-You should find three python files and two images.
-The SHA1 hash for the zipped file will be:
-01fcbd5bdecb7bd54a9affdb90e64ca06f0a7453

-Once we’ve unzipped the file, we can cat challenge_1.py and look at the code.
+To start, we can cat challenge_1.py and look at the code.

 For challenge 1, the goal is to find the correct password that will give us the message: “correct, you have completed challenge 1”.